mamba-org/mamba/README.md

 It can be installed as a standalone executable without any dependencies, making it a perfect fit for CI/CD pipelines and containerized environments.

 See the [documentation on `micromamba`](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) for details.

+## `mamba` v.s. `micromamba`

+`mamba` has to be preferred when:
+  - `libmambapy` or `libmamba` is used by other software in the same environment.
+  - Scenarios where regular updates to libraries are required (especially for security).
+  - Environments are focused on reducing disk space usage for dependencies.

+`micromamba` has to be preferred when:
+  - Relying a single self-contained executable is required.
+  - A miniforge distribution is not present.
+  - Usage requires minimal runtime.

 ## Installation